DJI Mavic Pro Review

 What is the DJI Mavic Pro?

-The Mavic Pro is the smallest camera-equipped quadcopter in DJI’s drone line-up.
+Before the launch of the recent DJI Mavic Air and the DJI Spark, the Mavic Pro was the smallest camera-equipped quadcopter in DJI’s drone line-up.

 Related: Best action cameras